-This Form 10-KSB/A to our Annual Report on Form 10-KSB for the year ended January 31, 2005 is being filed for the purposes of responding to comments received by us from the Staff of the Securities and Exchange Commission.
+This Amendment No.2 to our Annual Report on Form 10-KSB includes restated audited consolidated financial statements for the years ended January 31, 2005 and 2004, and for the period from inception (August 4, 1999) to January 31, 2005, in response to comments received by us from the Staff of the Securities and Exchange Commission.
+See Note 2 to the accompanying audited consolidated financial statements.
 This Amendment speaks as of the original filing date of our Annual Report on Form 10-KSB and has not been updated to reflect events occurring subsequent to the original filing date.

+AMENDMENT NO. 2 TO FORM 10-KSB

-XENOMICS, INC. FORM 10-KSB/A INDEX
+INDEX

-PART I Item 1.
-Item 2.
-Item 3.
-Item 4.
-Description of Business Description of Property Legal Proceedings Submission of Matters to a Vote of Security Holders PAGE 1 12 12 12 PART II Item 5.
-Item 6.
-Item 7.
-Item 8A.
-Market for Common Equity and Related Stockholder Matters Management's Discussion and Analysis and Plan of Operation Financial Statements Controls and Procedures 12 14 19 19 PART III (tem 9. (tem 10. (tem 11. (tem 12. (tem 13. (tem 14.
+PART I PAGE tem 1. tem 2. tem 3. tem 4.
+Description of Business Description of Property Legal Proceedings Submission of Matters to a Vote of Security Holders 1 12 12 12 PART II tem 5. tem 6. tem 7. tem 8A.
+Market for Common Equity and Related Stockholder Matters Management's Discussion and Analysis and Plan of Operation Financial Statements Controls and Procedures 12 14 19 19 PART III tem 9. tem 10. tem 11. tem 12. tem 13. tem 14.
 Directors and Executive Officers of the Registrant Executive Compensation Security Ownership of Certain Beneficial Owners and Management Certain Relationships and Related Transactions Exhibits Principal Accountant Fees and Services 20 22 25 26 27 30 Signatures 31